 Grab a booth seat and browse the menu to find your favorite soul food dishes.
 Mattie’s House of Soul gives a homestyle flavor to main course dishes like chicken and steak paired with a side of mac and cheese, collard greens, and even chitterlings.
 It also serves fresh seafood like fried lobster and grilled shrimp.
 End dinner with a delicious strawberry cheesecake.

-The owner, Mr. Aubrey, makes frequent rounds in the dining room to ensure everyone is enjoying their meals.
+The owner, Mr. Aubrey, makes frequent rounds in the dining room to ensure everyone enjoys their meals.
 Not only does he bring delicious soul food to Miami, but he also exposes you to warm, southern hospitality that makes you feel like part of the family.

 Located: 7501 NW 7th Ave, Miami, FL 33150